What: HSE4M: Equity and Social Justice: From Theory to Practice

 What to expect after you apply

-The Admissions Office will review the submitted applications and Credit Counselling Summaries after the application period closes on March 26th, 2021.
+The Admissions Office will review the submitted applications and Credit Counseling Summaries after the application period closes.
 Applicants will be notified via email on the status of their applications after this period.

 Admitted students will be registered into the HSE4M course automatically and will receive confirmation emails.
 Tuition and ancillary fees will be waived for admitted students.